physimals/asl-docs/basilcmd.rst

 **Dispersion and Arterial Input Functions**

 BASIL includes a number of Vascular Transport Function (Dispersion Kernel) models of dispersion.
-These inlcude modelling the VTF as either a Gamma or Gaussian function.
+These include modelling the VTF as either a Gamma or Gaussian function.
 For more information see:

 Chappell, M. A., Woolrich, M. W., Kazan, S., Jezzard, P.,